SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       }
    <- It's very cold.
 Consider wearing a scarf.

-The preceding example above checks to see whether the temperature is less than or equal to 32 degrees Fahrenheit
+The preceding example checks to see whether the temperature is less than or equal to 32 degrees Fahrenheit
 (the freezing point of water).
 If it is, a message is printed.